MiniZinc/libminizinc/en/solvers.rst

 Gurobi 9.0 and SCIP support MIQCP (invoking non-convex global optimizer because MiniZinc translates multiplication to equality with an intermediate variable: whenever the model uses an expression x*y it is converted to z with z==x*y which is non-convex).
-While this might not always be advantageous for integer multiplication (which is linearly decomposed for other solvers), for float variables this is the only way to go.
+While this is mostly advantageous for integer multiplication (which is linearly decomposed for other solvers), for float variables this is the only way to go.
 To switch off forwarding float/integer multiplications to the backend, run compiler with either or both of
 ``-DQuadrFloat=false -DQuadrInt=false``.